filviu/blog/content/posts/2015/2015-03-17-switched-to-chrome-but-magnet-links-open-with-ktorrent-instead-of-custom-script.md

 ---
-title: Switched to chrome but magnet links open with kTorrent instead of custom script
+title: Switched to Chrome but magnet links open with kTorrent instead of custom script
 author: silviu
 type: post
 date: 2015-03-17T12:23:41+00:00